 The ride just north of here turned into a bit of a chore in that the derailleur decided to fall off and had to be wired into place and therefore I had one gear with which to ride the last 75km.
 Quite hard-core I have to say.

-Dear Readers, Know that your long-suffering correspondent is still on the long road heading south and has made it to the charming provincial city of San Carlos de Bariloche in Patagonia.
-Nestled on the banks of the Lago de something-or-other this is a heavily touristed resting spot before I head towards the Chilean border to ride some of the Carratera Austral highway in a few days.
+Dear Readers, know that your long-suffering correspondent is still on the long road heading south and has made it to the charming provincial city of San Carlos de Bariloche in Patagonia.
+Nestled on the banks of the Lago de something-or-other this is a heavily touristed resting spot before one heads towards the Chilean border to ride some of the Carratera Austral highway in a few day’s time.
 It’s now about a month before I will be in Ushuaia and I can now feel the end of the journey approaching.
 Only a couple of thousand kilometres to go between now and then.

 ‘Part Fifty’ eh?!
 I must really be doin’ some hard travelin’.
 Either that or I just keep on writing.
 When the copy is just this good it is very difficult to stop!

 Am in the lovely lovely city of Mendoza.
 Tree lined wide avenues, coffee shops a-plenty (with delicious mini-chocolate-cakes), top quality BBQ grills and lashing upon lashing of tasty red wine.
 Couldn’t really ask for more.
 I’m no wine expert but a few months here and you couldn’t help but develop an educated taste (and associated nauseating vocabulary) for the stuff.
 My own four days here is merely enough time to quaff some “very passable” Malbec to wash down the grilled cow innards and then fall about the place a bit – but there it is.

 The Argentinians themselves continue to delight with their cool calm friendly demeanors and sophistication.
 (Not as sophisticated as your humble bicycle touring correspondent of course but getting right up there).